 Buy-in from the top

-The leader is the single most powerful influence on an 's culture, and their signal in a certain direction will be the single most powerful lever for change (and the opposite if they don't buy in).
+The leader is the single most powerful influence on an organization's culture, and their signal in a certain direction will be the single most powerful lever for change (and the opposite if they don't buy in).

 The uniform recommendation is fast, unilateral action: the longer you wait, the higher the price – strategy implementation is hesitant, big decisions are fudged, transformation is slower.